Faculty Handbook Chapter 4: Definition of "Disability"

 In section 504 of the Rehabilitation Act—the legislation that guarantees specific rights to people with disabilities—there is no list of disabilities.
 Instead, a disability is defined by: the individual (1) has a physical or mental impairment that substantially limits one or more major life activities, (2) has a record of such impairment, or (3) is regarded as having such impairment.
 The law is written for broad coverage.

-CAR and LCC serve a wide range of students with disabilities, including medical and psychological conditions, mobility and neurological impairments, hearing and vision loss, and learning disabilities.
+The Center for Accessible Resources (CAR) and Lane Community College (LCC) serve a wide range of students with disabilities, including medical and psychological conditions, mobility and neurological impairments, hearing and vision loss, and learning disabilities.
 This might mean that a student's disabilities may not be visible or readily apparent.
 If you have questions about a student receiving accommodations, it is important to not question them regarding their diagnosis or disability, but to contact CAR.

 See this PDF: Disability Rights Handout from the Office of Civil Rights for more information.